satyammishra0/institute/readme.md

 > Students can login to the Profile with the phone number which is checked with the OTP Validation Which is used by using the third party API and Has a time limitation of 30 Seconds
 > Login and logout functionality for the admin as well as the user and student.
-> Contains several pages for the users to interact
+> Contains several pages for the users to interact This is on hold now working on other projects

 **User Friendly Detials**